Today I wanted to write about my first overseas travel writing assignment.

 Here are 12 lessons I learned from this amazing experience.

-Holidaying and working while travelling are different things
+Holidaying and working while traveling are different things

-I was quick to discover that going on holiday and travelling for work are completely different things.
+I was quick to discover that going on holiday and traveling for work are completely different things.

-I totally loved the experience of travelling and writing, something I am definitely looking forward to with my pending New York trip.
+I totally loved the experience of traveling and writing, something I am definitely looking forward to with my pending New York trip.